danieljwonder/nostr-for-wp/readme.txt

 = What content gets synced? =

-By default, all new posts and notes are set to sync with Nostr.
+By default, all new notes posted to Nostr sync with WordPress.
+For any content created within the WordPress dashboard, you can use the browser signer to sync with your relays.
 You can disable sync for individual posts using the checkbox in the post editor.

 = How does conflict resolution work? =